tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust-godot.md

 * does `Cargo.toml` have `crate-type = ["cdylib"]`
 * in `my-extension.gdextension` must have `entry_symbol= "gdext_rust_init"`
 * check paths in `my-extension.gdextension`
+	* paths must be relative to `project.godot` and use `res://...`
+* is an entry point established in the rust project (see below)
+* are the versions of gdext and godot compatible
+* Try clearing the godot cache in the `.godot` fol

 #### lib.rs details